Sparse graphs are not flammable: Open Problems

 The second question was asked in~\cite{FWW}.

-\begin{question} Determine the least integer $g^*$ such that there is a constant $0 < c < 1$ such that every planar graph $G$ with girth at least $g^*$ has $\rho(G) \ge c$. \end{question} Note that a connected planar graph with $n$ vertices and girth $g$ can have at most $\frac {g}{g-2} (n-2)$ edges (see, for example,~\cite{FWW}).
+\begin{problem} Determine the least integer $g^*$ for which there exists a constant $0 < c < 1$ such that every planar graph $G$ with girth at least $g^*$ has $\rho(G) \ge c$. \end{problem} Note that a connected planar graph with $n$ vertices and girth $g$ can have at most $\frac {g}{g-2} (n-2)$ edges (see, for example,~\cite{FWW}).
 Thus, from Theorem~\ref{thm:main} it follows that $g^* \le 8$.
-Using the fact that $\rho(K_{2,n})=o(1)$ one more time, we conclude that $5 \le g^* \le 8$.
+It was shown in~\cite{WFW} that $g^* \le 7$.
+Using the fact that $\rho(K_{2,n})=o(1)$ one more time, we conclude that $5 \le g^* \le 7$.